syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 ### Defining items orientation

-The [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Orientation) property in a group allows you to control how the items in a ribbon group are aligned.
-By default, the orientation is set to `Column`, which means the items are arranged vertically.
+The Ribbon group [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Orientation) property allows to manage how the items are aligned.
+By default, the orientation is set to `Column`, in which the items are arranged vertically.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}